Army of the classical Ottoman Empire: Janissaries

 The Janissaries were elite infantry units created by Sultan Murad I. They formed the Ottoman Sultan's household troops and bodyguards and became a famed force in 1383.
-They began as an elite corps of Slavs, Bulgarian and other Christian ethnic boys, recruited through councillors who went to poor Christian villages to propose a plan to bring up the children as soldiers for free.
-For this reason, many families quickly sent their children to be a Janissary.
-By 1620 they were hereditary and corrupt and an impediment to reform.
+They were units that formed the infantry contingents of the Ottoman Sultan's household troops, recruited through the process of devshirme.
 For all practical purposes, Janissaries belonged to the Sultan, carrying the title kapıkulu (Subject of the gate) indicating their collective bond with the Sultan.
 Janissaries were taught to consider the corps as their home and family, and the Sultan as their de facto father.
 The janissary corps was significant in a number of ways.
 The janissaries wore uniforms, were paid in cash as regular soldiers, and marched to distinctive music, by the mehter.
+The Janissaries were a formidable military unit in the early centuries, but as Western Europe modernized its military organization and technology, the Janissaries became a reactionary force that resisted all change.
+Steadily the Ottoman military power became outdated, but when the Janissaries felt their privileges were being threatened, or outsiders wanted to modernize them, or they might be superseded by their cavalry rivals, they rose in rebellion.